 Get the recipe for Red Lentil Dahl

 This quick and easy red lentil dahl is packed with flavour, but is super-simple to make.
-Vegan and gluten-free.
+Vegan, vegetarian and gluten-free.

 - 1 tsp olive oil or coconut oil